Best Tooth Extraction Dentist in Houston

 Do you need a tooth Pulled?

 During your consultation, you will receive a free Dental Exam and Consultation By one of Our Specialist Dentist who will assess you and also discuss your treatment plan with you.
 You will also receive a free Panoramic X-ray scan of your teeth, which gives the doctor a more in-depth look to develop a plan to give you the best results possible.
+Dr. Akeem Ayaji is a top rated dentist in the Houston, TX area and can help you with your dental needs.

 Pricing and Offers